These Numbers Show Favorable Signs for Oriental Culture Holding LTD (OCG)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 50.24% in the last 1 month and extending the period to 3 months gives it a 17.84%, and is -23.43% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.08% over the week and 33.60% over the month.
+The stock witnessed a -44.62% In the last 1 month and extending the period to 3 months gives it a 17.40%, and is -22.56% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.19% over the week and 23.18% over the month.

 Oriental Culture Holding LTD (OCG) Analyst Forecasts